 The Grand Canyon in Arizona is one of the most magnificent natural features in the world.
-Hence, it being named as a World Heritage Site is not surprising.
+Hence, it is named as one of the UNESCO World Heritage Sites in the United States of America is not surprising.
 The Grand Canyon is the main feature of the park.
 These canyons were formed as gorges from the Colorado River and it measures up to 277 miles long and 18 miles wide.
 The canyon has a depth of up to a mile.
 These canyons are a result of nearly 2 billion years of the Earth’s geological evolution.

 This national park is shared between two states: Tennessee and North Carolina.
 It is home to the largest remaining pieces of the diverse Arcto-Tertiary Geoflora era.
 It is home to over 3,500 plant species and animal species.
 The most distinctive animal species that had formed a habitat among the forests is a salamander.

 This national park is home to two of Hawaii’s most active volcanoes: Mauna Loa and Kilauea.
 In fact, these two volcanoes are responsible for the unique land formations in the national park.
-Named as one of the UNESCO World Heritage Sites in the US in 1987, volcanic eruptions continually bring about changes in the landscape in the area.
+Named as one of the UNESCO World Heritage Sites in the United States of America in 1987, volcanic eruptions continually bring about changes in the landscape in the area.
 It has also resulted in a rare group of flora and fauna that have thrived in the area.